MicroEJ/docs/glossary.rst

    Mock
       A Mock is a mockup of a board support package (BSP) capability that mimics a hardware functionality for the Simulator.

+   Runtime Environment
+      A Runtime Environment is a custom set of APIs exposed by a Multi-Sandbox Executable, designed to support the development and execution of compatible Sandboxed Applications.
+      It typically serves as the base component for building an ecosystem of applications within a specific domain.

    Simulator
       The Simulator allows running Applications on a target hardware simulator on the developer’s desktop computer.
 The Simulator runs one or more Mock that mimics the hardware functionality.
 It enables developers to develop their Applications without the need of hardware.